Coronavirus: Travel Information

 - The train you are travelling on is full.

 - Seat reservations have not yet been released by the Train Operating Company.

 Can I change my Seat Reservations?

 We don't handle on-request seat reservations.
-We suggest speaking to the Train Operating Company directly or a member of staff at the station and they may be able to facilitate such requests.
+We suggest speaking to the Train Operating Company directly or a staff member at the station, and they may be able to facilitate such requests.